3 tips to choose the best respirator mask for the job

 Facial structure

-Be sure to inform your crew about things that can impact respirator seal and enforce compliance on the jobsite.
+Be sure to inform your crew about what can impact respirator seal and enforce compliance on the jobsite.

 Find the right respirator cartridge for different gases